ctrlplusb/easy-peasy/website/docs/docs/typescript-tutorial/typing-computed-with-store-state.md

 If the `basket.productIds` or `products.items` states change then our computed property will be updated and our component will re-render accordingly. 👍

-## Demo Application
+## Review

-You can view the progress of our demo application [here](https://codesandbox.io/s/easy-peasytypescript-tutorialtyped-computed-entire-state-niw08)
+You can view the progress of our demo application [here](https://codesandbox.io/s/easy-peasytypescript-tutorialtyped-computed-entire-state-tcyb0)